 UK contractor Self Assessment -paying your SA tax bill by the payment deadline

-Within this tax return advice, please note that SA is one of your limited company contractor taxes, however, this is a personal tax rather than a company tax.
+As part of this guide on your tax return, please remember that SA is one of your limited company contractor taxes.
+However, this is a personal tax rather than a company tax.

 With regards to paying your tax bill, you should ensure HMRC receive any liability in their bank account by the payment deadline.
 When you make your payment, the reference you quote is your UTR code with a capital `K’ at the end.

-If you are due a refund HMRC will make the repayment around two to three weeks after you have submitted your tax return to them.
+If you are due a tax refund, HMRC will make the Self Assessment tax return repayment around two to three weeks after you have submitted your tax return to them.

 If you have a liability of £3,000 or less, you can ask HMRC to collect the tax you owe by adjusting your tax code.
 Please talk to your accountant if this is something that you would like to do.

 As part of the tax return advice in this guide, the options available for paying your Self Assessment tax bill are: